PedroSolano27/Projeto_TCC/docs/05_Services.md

 **Process**:

 1. Get all existing tasks
-2. Schedule reminders based on due date and notification times
+2. Schedule reminders based on due date and notification times (preserves user selections)
 3. Add task to beginning of array
-4. Persist to storage
+4. Persist to storage with original `notificationIds` (user time selections)

+**Important**: The `notificationIds` field stores **user-selected time periods** (e.g., `["1h", "24h"]`), not Expo notification IDs.
+This ensures the form can properly display saved notification preferences when editing tasks.
+Expo notification IDs are tracked internally during scheduling but not persisted.

 #### `updateTask(updated: Task): Promise<void>`